Theme

 Structured workflows for AI coding

-The notable angle is the attempt to move beyond loosely guided AI coding by giving agents and builders a more explicit spec-driven workflow, rather than relying only on freeform prompt-and-code loops.
+The project tries to move beyond loosely guided AI coding by giving agents and builders a more explicit spec-driven workflow, rather than relying only on freeform prompt-and-code loops.

 Availability